 I’m very pleased with my Plano A-Series 2.0, but another solid option is the KastKing Fishing Tackle backpack.

 I used a standard tackle box for many years in my surf fishing ventures.
 It’s necessary to have a waterproof tackle bag or box to store all of your gear items and fishing rigs in while you’re on the beach.

-If you’re planning on keeping any of the fish you catch, you’ll need a measuring tape to make sure they are keeper-size.
+If you’re planning on keeping any fish you catch, you’ll need a measuring tape to ensure they are keeper-size.
 Any waterproof tape will do and can usually be found at local bait shops.

 Surf fishing involves using heavy pound test line that you should never try biting with your teeth.
-Always keep a good pair of line nippers handy to easily and safely cut your line when you need.
+Always keep a good pair of line nippers handy to easily and safely cut your line when you need them.

 If you’ve ever been surf fishing, you already know that it can be a messy business.
 Handling bloody baits and slimy fish calls for a good quality hand towel to wipe your hands clean.

 A good pair of sunglasses is another item that’s strongly recommended for a number of reasons.
-In addition to offering good protection from harmful UV rays, a good pair of polarized sunglasses allows you to see into the water with greater clarity.
-This makes it possible to see fish easier, or spot troughs and depth changes as well.
+In addition to offering good protection from harmful UV rays, a good pair of polarized sunglasses allow you to see into the water with greater clarity.
+This makes it possible to see fish easier or spot troughs and depth changes as well.

 Last, but certainly not least, be sure to purchase your fishing license before you set out on your surf fishing trip.